almogtali/computer-networks-2024-hackathon/README.md

 # File Transfer Server and Client

+IF YOU HAVE HARD TIME IN RUUNING RUN: netsh advfirewall set allprofiles state off

 This project demonstrates a simple file transfer system using a server and client architecture.
 The server broadcasts its availability over UDP, and the client listens for these broadcasts, then establishes TCP and/or UDP connections to request and download files.

 ## Features